 Lectures will cover the details of the Motivation behind the said Innovation, the way the Original Idea is formulated, the Approach and Process taken in order to move an initial idea to Commercial Products or to Business Opportunities, as well as Lessons learned from the experience

 - 2007 IEEE/IFR Invention and Entrepreneurship Award Application/Nomination Form

 - 3rd IEEE/IFR Joint Workshop on Invention and Entrepreneurship

 The workshop is conducted by industry and business people to help the inventors better understand the process of transforming an idea into a commercial product.

 IEEE/IFR IERA Forum

-IEEE/IFR Joint Forum on Innovation and Entrepreneurship in Robotics and Automation will be held at ICRA 2015 on 27 May 2015 at the Washington State Convention Center, Seattle, WA, USA.
+The IEEE/IFR Joint Forum on Innovation and Entrepreneurship in Robotics and Automation will be held on 30 May 2017 in conjunction with the IEEE International Conference on Robotics and Automation (ICRA 2017).